 Cook the soba noodles

 To the pot of boiling water, add the soba noodles and cook until just tender, 2 to 3 minutes.
 Drain and rinse with cold water.
-Transfer to a cutting board and coarsely chop the noodles.
+Transfer the noodles to a cutting board and coarsely chop.
 While the soba noodles are cooking, prepare the remaining ingredients.

 Prep the remaining ingredients; make the batter

 - Cut away any core from the cabbage; thinly slice the cabbage.